invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/support/v6-migration.md

 - `invictus-{prefix}-appplan-linux`
 - `invictus-{prefix}-importjobappins`

+:::warning
-⚠️ Only after migrating all of your interfaces to version 6 of Invictus for Azure you can remove the following components:
+Only after migrating all of your interfaces to version 6 of Invictus for Azure you can remove the following components:
 - `invictus-{prefix}-matrixapp`
 - `invictus-{prefix}-pubsubapp`
 - `invictus-{prefix}-transcoapp`